About Our Program

 Music, like literacy, allows students to experiment with rhythm, words, tempo, and melody.
 Musical notation and reading the meaning in the music dovetails strongly into moving from text to meaning in literacy.
 It is the conviction at AAK that music produces – besides the gifts of music itself – strong readers, writers, and presenters.

-During the enrichment block, students can choose to be members of the AAK band, orchestra, or the Dragon Scales choir.
-In addition to many performances at the school, the band has marched in the Windsor Harvest Festival and St. Patrick’s Day Parade, and Dragon Scales has performed at Eagles hockey games.
+During the enrichment block, students can choose to be members of the Dragon Scales choir or try out the ukulele.
+We also have after-school band, orchestra, and private lessons.
+In addition to many performances at the school, the band has marched in the CSU Homecoming Parade and St. Patrick’s Day Parade, and Dragon Scales has performed at Eagles hockey games.

 Wellness at AAK